 • Represented a NASA grantee in an investigation by NASA’s Inspector General, NSF’s Inspector General and NASA’s Suspension and Debarment Office of alleged misallocation of time.
 Ultimately, the matter was settled, with no finding of wrongdoing.

-• Conducted an internal investigation for a major pharmaceutical company into alleged kickbacks, conflicts of interest, and related issues.
+• Conducted an internal investigation into alleged kickbacks, conflicts of interest, and related issues for a foreign pharmaceutical company seeking to enter the US drug market.

 • Conducted an audit of a medical college’s compliance with Title IV requirements.

-• Audited a global defense and aerospace company’s third-party due diligence program, with a particular focus on compliance with the Foreign Corrupt Practices Act (FCPA).
+• Audited a global defense and aerospace company’s third-party due diligence program, with a particular focus on compliance with the Foreign Corrupt Practices Act.

 Education